+Back by popular demand!
 Put some soul into your holiday season by hoping on board the Solstice Soul Train and get ready to party!
-The “trains” are two bands that will march along the sidewalks of 125th Street between Fifth Avenue and Lexington Avenue: the all-female Brazilian drum line FogoAzul NYC and The Marching Cobras.
-The trains will make stops at cultural hot spots and shops throughout historic East Harlem, each hosting additional live music performances from 5-7 PM, including:
+The “trains” consist of musicians that will circulate along the sidewalks of 125th Street between Fifth Avenue and Lexington Avenue, making stops along the way at popular shops and cultural organizations throughout the East Harlem neighborhood.

 This program is produced in association with Uptown Grand Central.

 The “trains” run from 4:00pm through 6:00pm, starting at 125th Street from both Fifth Avenue and Lexington Avenue with multiple stops, music and activities all along the street.
 The parade culminates at the Uptown Grand Central community plaza underneath the Metro-North train tracks at 125th Street and Park Avenue.
 Take Metro North to 125th Street-Harlem or the 4/5/6 train to Lexington and 125th Street.